There are additional elements you can add to publish a better ebook.

 To anchor floating images, right mouse click on the image, then click Format Picture, then click Layout, then click In Line With Text, then click save.

-Because an ebook is an electronic file, it is simple and highly effective to add a few hyperlinks within your text.
+Because an ebook is an electronic file, it is simple and highly effective to add hyperlinks within your text.

-These can be linked to a location within your book, such as a table of contents to chapters, but they can also be used to link to websites and pages on the Internet, as most e-book readers have an Internet connection.
+These can be linked to a location within your book, such as a table of contents to chapters.
+But they can also be used to link to websites and pages on the Internet.
+Most e-book readers now have an Internet connection.

 The dialogue box that opens is where you can paste your copied external link in the ‘Link To’ box.
 You can see your selected text below your link that will become your embedded hyperlink.